Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_header_mode -
-    Determines whether the header is returned as the first buffer or is it returned together with the first frame.
+    Determines whether the woke header is returned as the woke first buffer or is it returned together with the woke first frame.
 Applicable to encoders.
     Possible values are:

 .. raw:: latex